bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

 Part one of this series, where we built a simple Go channel with similar synchronization behavior is available [here]({% post_url 2020-06-28-go-channels-part1 %}).

-Buffered channels are desirable in many parallel applications such as work queues, worker pools, threadpool, MCMP (multiple consumers/producers) patterns.
-If they are well designed, they can be used to construct much larger complex, performant applications.
-Even though these buffered channels are still called channels, I would consider them to be an entirely different class and have different purpose than single element channels.
+Buffered channels are desirable in many parallel applications such as work queues, worker/thread pools, MCMP (multiple consumers/producers) patterns.

+Well designed, large scale complex concurrent systems are often built from a few fairly simple building blocks such as buffered channels.
+Even though these buffered channels are still constructed the same way in Go, they are actually entirely different in behavior from simple channels, and really behave differently.
 The objective for buffered channel is less so of synchronization, but more to deal with non-deterministic input/output "flow rate" into a system.
+As a result, in buffered channels, send/receive operations are non-blocking provided there is capacity in the channel.
+In addition, they have storage, whereas simple channel is more of a "pass-through" entity.

 <img src="/assets/posts-media/go-channel.png" width="500" />

-## Multi-value channels
+## Buffered Channels

 ### Go Example - A Buffered Channel
-To send multiple items across the channel, we need to specify a capacity and create a **buffered** channel.
-This is an example:
+From [part 1]({% post_url 2020-06-28-go-channels-part1 %}), we know that if a sender/receiver is not paired together, the channel send/receive operations will never take place.
+As a result, if we run the following code, Go's deadlock detector will detect a panic and crash immediately.

 ```go
 package main